On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: Introduction

 \subsection{Critical \texorpdfstring{$L$}{}-values}

-The critical values of $L$-functions attached to cohomological cuspidal automorphic representations are objects of deep arithmetic significance.
-In particular, a famous conjecture of Deligne \cite{deligneconj} predicts that these values are algebraic numbers up to multiplication by suitable periods\footnote{However, it is often a non-trivial problem to relate the automorphic periods to Deligne's motivic periods.}.
-One can go even further and ask for the prime ideal factorizations of these algebraic numbers (once the period is suitably normalized).
-This goes beyond Deligne's conjecture and is related to the Bloch-Kato conjectures.
+The critical values of $L$-functions attached to cohomological cuspidal automorphic representations of algebraic groups are objects of deep arithmetic significance.
+In particular, it is expected that these values are algebraic numbers up to multiplication by suitable automorphic periods.
+This is closely related to a famous conjecture of Deligne \cite{deligneconj} on the algebraicity of critical values of motivic $L$-functions up to suitable periods (however, it is often a non-trivial problem to relate the automorphic periods to Deligne's motivic periods).

-The first results on the algebraicity of critical $L$-values of automorphic representations were obtained by Shimura \cite{shi59, shi75, shi76}, who considered automorphic representations of $\GL_2$ (and twists and Rankin-Selberg products of these).
-For higher rank groups, initial steps were taken by Harris \cite{harsieg} and Sturm \cite{sturm} in 1981, who considered automorphic representations of $\GSp_{2n} \times \GL_{1}$ whose finite part is unramified and whose infinity type is a holomorphic discrete series with scalar minimal $K$-type.
+The simplest case of algebraicity of critical $L$-values is the (classical) fact that $\frac{\zeta(2n)}{\pi^{2n}}$ is a rational number for all positive integers $n$ (the Riemann zeta function $\zeta(s)$ being the $L$-function associated to the trivial automorphic representation of $\GL_1$).
+In the case of $\GL_2$, Shimura \cite{shi59, shi75, shi76, shimura77} and Manin \cite{Manin} were the first to study the arithmetic of critical $L$-values.
+For higher rank groups, initial steps were taken by Harris \cite{harsieg} and Sturm \cite{sturm} in 1981, who considered automorphic representations of $\GSp_{2n} \times \GL_{1}$ whose finite part is unramified and whose infinity type is a holomorphic discrete series representation with scalar minimal $K$-type.
 Since then, there has been considerable work in this area and algebraicity results for $L$-values of automorphic representations on various algebraic groups have been proved; the general problem, however, remains very far from being resolved.

 In this paper we revisit the case of the standard $L$-function on $\GSp_{2n} \times \GL_{1}$.
 As mentioned earlier, this is the first case outside $\GL_2$ that was successfully tackled, with the (independent) results of Harris and Sturm back in 1981.
 However, the automorphic representations considered therein were very special and corresponded, from the classical point of view, to scalar-valued Siegel cusp forms of full level.
 Subsequent works on the critical $L$-values of Siegel cusp forms by B\"ocherer \cite{boch1985}, Mizumoto \cite{miz}, Shimura \cite{shibook2}, B\"ocherer--Schmidt \cite{bocherer-schmidt}, Kozima \cite{kozima}, Bouganis \cite{bouganis} and others strengthened and extended these results in several directions.
 Nonetheless, a proof of algebraicity of critical $L$-values for holomorphic forms on $\GSp_{2n} \times \GL_{1}$ in full generality has not yet been achieved, \emph{even for $n=2$}.